 Be aware that pre-existing medical conditions are not automatically covered by insurance.
 Check with the insurance provider what conditions will be covered under your plan.
-If you require additional cover for pre-existing medical condition, you need to apply for cover by completing a medical risk assessment form available from Student Assist.

 While most medications are available in NZ, if you need anything specific you should bring enough with you to last for the first month.
 Remember to bring your Doctor’s prescription as you may need to prove you are allowed that medication and it should help when you need to visit a doctor for a repeat prescription.
-Remember to check INZ’s website for more information about bringing medications to NZ.
+Remember to check NZ Customs website for more information about bringing medications to NZ.

 If you need to transfer fees to your institution or accommodation provider, you will need to require the following information of your institution:

 - New Zealand bank account number and swift code